davidbillamboz/zephyretboree.com/content/pages/services/en.md

   title: Services
   subTitle: "Our goal: develop low carbon maritime transport"
   text: >-
     According to the International Maritime Organisation, to respect the objectives established by the Paris Agreement, CO2 emissions from maritime transport have to be divided by two by 2050.
-To achieve this goal, we combine innovative technologies to develop pioneering vessels that offer industrial performances while being environmentally friendly. **Thus, we offer to our clients to cut down their carbon footprint while converving competitive cost.**
+To achieve this goal, we combine innovative technologies to develop pioneering vessels that offer industrial performances while being environmentally friendly. **Thus, we offer to our clients to cut down their carbon footprint while conserving competitive cost.**
 # Contact Button
 contactButton:
   title: You have a project?